Philippe I, Duke of Orléans: Cultural expansion and property

 Philippe not only enjoyed architecture and court society, but also music and dancing; he was in fact famed for his exceptional dancing abilities.
-Philippe was a patron of musicians such as Anglebert, Dumont, Arlaud, and Marie Aubry, many of whom would stay part of his son's household after his death in 1701.
-Lully was also a protégé of Philippe after he left Mademoiselle's household.
+Philippe was a patron of musicians such as Jean-Henri d'Anglebert, Henri Dumont, Jacques-Antoine Arlaud and Marie Aubry, many of whom would stay part of his son's household after his death in 1701.
+Jean-Baptiste Lully was also a protégé of Philippe after he left Mademoiselle's household.
 Philippe's small art collection created the basis for the Orleans Collection, one of the most important art collections ever assembled.

-With the permission of the parlement of Paris, Philippe sponsored projects to help maintain his estates and enhance their profitability.
-From 1679, he was granted the right to build the Canal d'Orléans, a large canal that connected the river Loire at Orléans to a junction with the Canal du Loing and the Canal de Briare in the village of Buges near Montargis.
-As the largest canal built in France since Philippe's grandfather Henri IV built the Canal de Briare in 1604, its construction was considered an engineering feat.
+With the permission of the Parlement of Paris, Philippe sponsored projects to help maintain his estates and enhance their profitability.
+From 1679, he was granted the right to build the Canal d'Orléans, a large canal that connected the River Loire at Orléans to a junction with the Canal du Loing and the Canal de Briare in the village of Buges near Montargis.
+As the largest canal built in France since Philippe's grandfather Henry IV built the Canal de Briare in 1604, its construction was considered an engineering feat.
 The canal, used to transport goods from Orléans to Paris, was a great success in its time and is still used widely today.
 Philippe's careful investment and management of his various estates made him a wealthy man in his own right, and his fortune was augmented considerably at the death of his cousin Mademoiselle in 1693.
 Philippe is acknowledged as being not only the biological founder of the House of Orléans, but as financial founder of a family whose monetary value would rival that of the main line of the House of Bourbon.